 Commerce

 You can pay a Coinbase Commerce merchant with hundreds of cryptocurrencies!
-You can use any asset on your Coinbase.com account, or you can use funds over a supported network from your self-custody wallet.
+You can use any asset on your Coinbase.com account, or you can use funds over a supported network from your self-custody wallet (EVM only).

 How to make a crypto payment